Dowell-Lab/DAStk/README.md

 ### Citation

 Please cite DAStk if you have used it in your research!

 *Tripodi, I.J.; Allen, M.A.; Dowell, R.D.
 Detecting Differential Transcription Factor Activity from ATAC-Seq Data.
 Molecules 2018, 23, 1136.*

+If you have used the provided scanned motif regions from HOCOMOCO, please cite them as well:

+*Kulakovskiy, I.V., Vorontsov, I.E., Yevshin, I.S., Sharipov, R.N., Fedorova, A.D., Rumynskiy, E.I., Medvedeva, Y.A., Magana-Mora, A., Bajic, V.B., Papatsenko, D.A., et al. (2018).
+HOCOMOCO: towards a complete collection of transcription factor binding models for human and mouse via large-scale ChIP-Seq analysis.
+Nucleic Acids Res 46, D252–D259.*

 For any questions or bug reports, please use the Issue Tracker or email us: